jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/NAT-Instance-Gateway.md

 ### Features

 If multiple VMs in one VPC require to access to the Internet at the same time and the EIP resources are insufficient, you can solve this problem by creating a NAT gateway instance.
-JD Cloud supports self-built NAT instance gateway to realize SNAT.
+JD Cloud & AI supports self-built NAT instance gateway to realize SNAT.

 Use Restrictions: The self-built NAT gateway instance shares quotas with the VM.